wickwirew/Shift/README.md

 ![Stretch](https://github.com/wickwirew/Shift/blob/master/Resources/StretchSize.gif)

-With **final**, the content's size will be set to it's final size instantly, and any size changes will not affect it.
+With **final**, the content's size will be set to its final size instantly, and any size changes will not affect it.

 ```swift